open-gamma-ray-astro/gamma-astro-data-formats/source/spectra/binned_likelihoods/index.rst

 In the following we use *nebins* to designate the number of energy bins and *nnorms* to designate the number of points in the normalization scan.
-The proposed format is a BINTABLE with one row per energy bin containing the columns listed below.
+The format is a BINTABLE with one row per energy bin containing the columns listed below.

 The best-fit model amplitudes, errors, and upper limits are all normalized to a reference spectral model.
 The ``ref`` columns define